-To support the pregnant body’s growing frontside, certain muscle groups must take on more pressure and strain.
-It can lead to long term back pain, rounding of the upper back and distended belly post-baby.
+To support the pregnant body’s growing frontside, certain muscle groups take on more pressure and strain.
+This imbalance can lead to long-term back pain, rounding of the upper back, and distended belly post-baby.
 To compensate for all of these postural changes, the exercise routine must follow suit!

 So why does the distended belly stick around?
 This “pooch” is not just from being pregnant.
 The biggest reason a distended belly remains is due to an underused or under-activated core muscle, the transverse abdominis.